gvwilson/fiction/santas/index.md

 "But nothing!"
 Gran-Granna Tumbly raged.
 "You saw it—you saw him fire one of their ray guns.
-You know as well as I do that only elves can use them."
+You know as well as I do that only elves can use them.
+And he was in that castle of theirs for *hours*," she added darkly.

+"Well then he must have been an elf all along,"
+Santa Hood retorted,
-"Well then he must have been an elf all along, because he wasn't out of my sight from the time Greenwood and I came through your chimney until—well, until he did what you just said," she finished relcutantly.
+"Because he wasn't out of my sight from the time Greenwood and I came through your chimney until—well, all those things you just said," she finished relcutantly.

 "Why does everyone keep telling me I'm an elf?"
-Finner demanded, lowering his hands because having them up didn't feel like it was making any difference to his odds of survival and also because his arms were getting tired.
+Finner demanded, lowering his hands because his arms were getting tired and also because having them up didn't feel like it was making any difference to his odds of survival.
 "I'm a santa.
 Look, I have a beard—"
 he pointed at the wisps of hair on his chin